kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 Background information can be found in [Ref2]_ or in the background information for module celestial.

+Two parameters instantiate an object from class Transformation.
+The first is a definition of the input celestial system and the second is a definition for the celestial output system.
+Method :meth:`wcs.Transformation.transform` transforms coordinates associated with the celestial input system to coordinates connected to the celestial output system.

-The galactic pole has FK4 coordinates (192.25,27.4).
+The galactic pole has FK4 coordinates (192.25,27.4) in degrees.
 If we want to verify this, we need to convert this FK4 coordinate to the corresponding galactic coordinate, which should be (0,90) within the limits of precision of the used numbers.
 The following script shows that this could be true::

    from kapteyn import wcs

    world_eq = (192.25, 27.4)   # FK4 coordinates of galactic pole
-   tran = wcs.Transformation((wcs.equatorial, wcs.fk4, 'B1950.0'), wcs.galactic)
+   tran = wcs.Transformation("EQ,fk4,B1950.0", "GAL")
    world_gal = tran.transform(world_eq)
    print world_gal